-The PRSUs granted in 2018 are subject to both performance-based and service-based vesting.
-The Company's performance relative to currency neutral adjusted EPS will be measured over a three-year performance period beginning January 1, 2018 and ending December 31, 2020.
-The number of shares earned may vary from zero to 200% of the target number of shares underlying the PRSUs depending on the Company's currency neutral adjusted EPS performance during this three-year period.
-A portion of the total award may be "banked" at the end of each interim year based on cumulative currency neutral adjusted EPS achievement during the interim performance period relative to the threshold, target and maximum levels established by the Compensation Committee in January 2018.
+Of the 55% of the long-term incentive awards consisting of PRSUs, 50% of the total target award will be tied to the Company's performance relative to currency neutral adjusted EPS measured over a three-year performance period beginning January 1, 2019 and ending December 31, 2021.
+The number of shares earned based on EPS may vary from 0% to 200% of 50% of the total target number of shares underlying the PRSUs (i.e. zero to 100% of the total target PRSU award), depending on the Company's currency neutral adjusted EPS performance during this three-year period.
+A portion of the 50% of the shares based on EPS may be "banked" at the end of each interim year based on currency neutral adjusted EPS achievement during the interim performance period relative to the threshold, target and maximum levels established by the Compensation Committee in January 2019.
 However, final vesting of the PRSUs will not occur until the end of the three-year performance period and will be subject to continued employment through that date.
 Banked awards cannot be decreased based on performance in subsequent years.
-In addition, banked awards during the first year of the three-year performance period are capped at 50% of the "target" award, and cumulative banked awards after the second year of the three-year performance period are capped at 80% of the "target" award, which equates to 40% of the maximum award.
-As such, vesting above these levels can only be achieved if the Company's performance is at or above the three-year target performance goal.
+In addition, banked awards during the first year of the three-year performance period are capped at 50% of the total target PRSU award).
+As such, vesting of the PRSUs tied to EPS above these levels can only be achieved if the Company's currency neutral adjusted EPS performance is at or above the three-year target performance goal.
+The maximum award available based on currency neutral adjusted EPS performance alone would equate to no more than the overall total target PRSU award.